Hi! I'm Lindsey.

 How can you make this braised beef using what you already have?
 Here are some ideas…

-• No carrots? ➝ sub winter squash, parsnips, turnips, or beets
+• No carrots? – substitute winter squash, parsnips, turnips, or beets.

-• No celery? ➝ use bok choy, fennel bulb, more carrots, leek, green bell pepper, or another type of vegetable you love
+• No celery? – use bok choy, fennel bulb, more carrots, leek, or green bell pepper.

 Because types of salt vary so much, I don’t include specific amounts for salt and pepper.
 My best advice is to know how salty the type of salt you’re using is and generously salt and pepper the meat chunks accordingly.

 Transfer the braised beef, vegetables, and sauce to a storage container and let cool completely before topping it with a tightly sealed lid.
-Store it in the refrigerator for up to 1 week or the freezer for up to 3 months.
-Thaw in the fridge overnight before using.
+Store it in the refrigerator for up to 1 week or in the freezer for up to 3 months.
+Thaw in the fridge overnight before eating.

 What to Enjoy With Braised Beef